lmccart/everything-but-the-chat/README.md

 ### Video call
 The WebRTC video call and data connection are built on top of [peerjs.com](http://peerjs.com).
-There is a temporary API key in the code, but you should [register for your own](http://peerjs.com/peerserver) and replace it in this line.
+There is a temporary API key in the code, but you should [register for your own](http://peerjs.com/peerserver) and replace it in this line in chat.js.

 ```javascript
 var peer = new Peer({ key: 'lwjd5qra8257b9', debug: 3, config: {'iceServers': [